 Information that is shared between the two includes:

 “You also want your solutions to be in sync so that when you sell something in any of your stores, your system will always have the most updated information and figures.
-This is crucial, because staying competitive in today’s retail environment requires you to make decisions quickly, based on real-time data.” — Francesca Nicasio, Retail Expert, Vend Point of Sale
+This is crucial because staying competitive in today’s retail environment requires you to make decisions quickly, based on real-time data.” — Francesca Nicasio, Retail Expert, Vend Point of Sale

 This is very important.
 Having real-time updates is a huge added advantage to having a POS system integration with your online store.
 This is especially important if you are having a flash sale online, so you can prevent overselling.

-At the minimum, to cover your bases, select a POS system that comes with an accounting software (e.g., Quickbooks).
+At the minimum, to cover your bases, select a POS system that comes with an accounting software package (e.g., Quickbooks).
 You can also choose to integrate tools like an email marketing system to enable order notifications, etc. Think about how you can use your POS system to make customer management easier.
-They can also work to manage specialized B2B features like providing purchase orders.
+They can also work to manage specialised B2B features like providing purchase orders.

 The answer to this question often depends on your ecommerce solution (and that makes it a very important factor when selecting one).

 If you launch an online store with BigCommerce you’ll never be charged additional transaction fees and still have the flexibility to choose from many POS integrations, including:

 The only additional costs you would be confronted with are specific POS system subscription costs and your payment processing fees (e.g., credit card processing) which will vary depending on what payment options you provide.

 This will depend on your technology stack.

 When calculating costs, take the pricing (whether it be month-by-month or annually) of your ecommerce platform, the cost to integrate your POS and any added features and benefits to get your total cost of ownership.